Click the above link to view Word documents for all the handouts and the Instructor Manual for this chapter.

 There is one caution with this exercise.
 If any student has serious health problems, they may become upset by this exercise.
 By this time in the semester you will probably know about these students.
 Tell them in advance about the exercise or excuse them from it or choose not to do this exercise.

 A week before the end of the class, put the name of each student in the class on the top of a sheet of paper.
 Pass out these papers and ask student to write the nicest thing they can say about the student listed on the sheet of paper.
-Ask the students not to put any negative comments on these papers.
+Ask the students to write only positive comments or best wishes for the future.
 Read the comments to make sure that no negative comments are included.
 Collect these from the students.
 Give each student their own list with comments from each classmate on the last day of class.

 Take Home Final